MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     | (see `sp-odt-name-cropped`_)

 -
+    | The view-transform dropdown could be split into 2 dropdowns.
+One for
+     Displays and one for Views.
+    | (see `substance-config-displays-fixed`_ )

+-
     Colorspace on resources (images, ...) should be performable from the shelf and not from a layer's slot.
-A resource doesn't have its original colorspace changing depending where its used !
+A resource doesn't have its original colorspace changing depending on where it's used !

 -
-    There is no option to change the environment image colorspace.
-Having the above suggestion implemented, would solve this one too.
+    | There is no option to change the environment image colorspace.
+Having
-    (only option for now is to change the default colorspace for linear images)
+     the above suggestion implemented would solve this one too.
+    | (see `Environment`_ )

 -
     Color-picker : modifying the top colorspace should affect the editable values.
-Where the top colorspace represent the colorspace used to enter values so they can be converted to the working colorspace behind the scene.
+Where the top colorspace represents the colorspace used to enter values so they can be converted to the working colorspace behind the scene.

 -
-    With the above, add a way to see what value are being used in the workspace.
+    With the above, add a way to see what values are being used in the workspace.

 -